DavidStinson/test/scope-chain/README.md

 greet();
 ```

+When this code is run, JavaScript with first look for the value of `name` in the `greet()` function, the scope where it is used.
+When it doesn't find it there, JavaScript will look one level up in the **global scope** where it will find `name` declared and set to the value "Burt".

 In the example above, the `name` variable is defined in global scope, making it accessible from anywhere in the code.
 The `message` variable is declared in the function scope of the `greet()` function, so it's only accessible inside of that function.